 - Be humble and ready to “roll up your sleeves” to get things done.

 - Minimum of three years of teaching experience with proven track record of achieving high

 - academic outcomes with pupils on high-stakes assessment.

 - Experience in a variety of International Contexts (particularly the ones in which Bridge operates) strongly preferred

 - Previous management experience

 - A detailed doer – You have a track record of getting things done.
 You’re organized and responsive.
 You take ownership of every idea you touch and execute it to a fine level of detail, setting targets, engaging others, and doing whatever it takes to get the job done.
 You can multi-task dozens of such projects at once and never lose sight of the details.
 Likely, you have some experience in a start-up or other rapid-growth company.

-- A relentless advocate –The children we serve and teachers we empower never leave your mind.
+- A relentless advocate – The children we serve and teachers we empower never leave your mind.
 You know them, get them, have shared a meal with them (or would be happy to in the future).
 You would never shrink back from shaking a parent’s hand or picking up a crying child, no matter what the person was wearing or looked like.
-Every decision you make considers their benefit, experience,
+Every decision you make considers their benefit, experience, and value.

 - A data-driven decision-maker – When making decisions, you don’t rely on your intuition alone.
 You collect data, you analyze it and make decisions with clear justifications.